airedaniel/My-Excel-Project/README.md

 Checked for correlations (e.g., age vs. salary, tenure vs. bonus).

 This process ensures the dataset is clean, structured, and ready for meaningful analysis and visualization.

-## Summary of the Employee Salary and Demographics Dataset

-This dataset provides comprehensive employee-level information across multiple departments, job roles, and global locations.
-It includes 1000 records (Employees), each detailing personal, professional, and compensation-related attributes.
-This data is well-suited for organizational analysis across a variety of areas, including salary benchmarking, diversity assessments, geographic distribution, and workforce planning.

 ## 📌 Core Attributes in the Dataset: